maialab/hapiverse/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The hapiverse is an ongoing effort to embrace a collection of packages that work together to provide programmatic access to the European Bioinformatics Institute (EMBL-EBI) REST API services, namely those related with human genetic variation and phenotypes.
+The hapiverse (human API universe) is an ongoing effort to embrace a collection of packages that work together to provide programmatic access to the European Bioinformatics Institute (EMBL-EBI) REST API services, namely those related with human genetic variation and phenotypes.
 Currently, this meta-package provides easy installation and loading of two packages:

 -   [gwasrapidd](https://github.com/ramiromagno/gwasrapidd) that
     provides access to the [GWAS Catalog](https://www.ebi.ac.uk/gwas/)